What is the purpose of a brand workshop?

 Brand workshops produce a variety of outputs that can be used for business planning and strategy development.
 They can assist with:

-• Ensuring brand thinking is aligned, and brand
+- Ensuring brand thinking is aligned, internally and externally

 Who should attend the workshop?